-JH has also watched engineers test a copying machine.
+JH has also watched technicians test a photocopying machine.
 They first test was to see if the machine gave the same copy of a single object.
 The next was how faithful it was to the original.

-So we will start with reliability.
+\Rightarrow So we will start with reliability.